Ablikon/SystemDesign-final/design_document_final.md

-# The Open Science Collaboration Hub: Breaking Barriers in Scientific Research
+# Open Science Collaboration Hub: System Design

-## Introduction and Vision
+## 1. Introduction

-In laboratories across the world, cutting-edge scientific equipment worth millions sits idle for hours or days while researchers elsewhere struggle without access to the tools they need.
-Research institutions invest in specialized instruments that may only be used a few hours per week, while scientists at other institutions cannot conduct critical experiments due to equipment limitations.

-The Open Science Collaboration Hub aims to solve this problem by creating a platform that connects researchers with remote laboratory equipment across institutional boundaries.
-This platform allows scientists to discover, reserve, operate, and collect data from specialized instruments remotely, while collaborating in real-time with peers worldwide.
+Scientific research faces critical bottlenecks today: expensive equipment concentrated in wealthy institutions, difficulty reproducing experiments, and siloed expertise.
+The Open Science Collaboration Hub aims to solve these problems by creating a platform that connects researchers with remote laboratory equipment across institutional boundaries.

-By democratizing access to scientific instruments, we can accelerate research progress, improve reproducibility, and maximize the return on expensive equipment investments.
+This platform allows scientists to discover available equipment worldwide, reserve time on instruments, remotely control equipment through standardized interfaces, collect and analyze data in real-time with collaborators, and share experimental protocols.

-## System Architecture
+## 2. System Architecture Overview

-The system follows a microservices architecture to provide flexibility, scalability, and resilience.
-Each component is designed to handle specific aspects of the platform, allowing independent development and scaling.
+The Open Science Collaboration Hub employs a microservices architecture to enable flexibility, scalability, and resilience.
+Each component handles specific aspects of the platform, communicating through well-defined APIs.

-### High-Level Architecture

 ```mermaid
 graph TB